robisim74/angular-l10n/docs/spec/library-structure.md

-`LocaleService` | Manages language, default locale, currency & timezone `TranslationService` | Manages the translation data `LocaleValidation` | Provides the methods for locale validation `Collator` | Intl.Collator APIs
+`LocaleService` | Manages language, default locale, currency & timezone `TranslationService` | Manages the translation data `LocaleValidation` | Provides the methods for locale validation `SearchService` | Manages the translation of page 'title' and meta tags `Collator` | Intl.Collator APIs
 `IntlAPI` | Provides the methods to check if Intl APIs are supported